psychemedia/storytelling-notes/giant-three-golden-hairs.md

 The box, however, did not sink, but floated along like a boat, and not one drop of water penetrated it.
 It floated at last down to a mill two miles from the King's palace, and in the mill-dam it stuck fast.
 The miller's boy, who was fortunately standing there, observed it, and drew it ashore with a hook, expecting to find a great treasure.

 When, however, he opened the box, he saw a beautiful child, alive and merry.
-He took it to the people at the mill, who, having no children, adopted it for their own, say- ing, "God has sent it to us."
+He took it to the people at the mill, who, having no children, adopted it for their own, saying, "God has sent it to us."
 And they took good care of it, and it grew up full of virtues.

 It happened one day that the King went into the mill for shelter during a thunder-storm, and asked the people whether the boy was their child.
 "No," they answered, "he is a foundling, who, fourteen years ago, floated into our dam in a box, which the miller's boy drew out of the water."
 The King observed at once that it was no other than the luck-child whom he had thrown into the water, and so said to them, "Good people, could not the youth carry a letter to my wife the Queen?
 If so, I will give him two pieces of gold for a reward."